What is Mud Fever?

 I am a believer!
 It’s a miracle for Mud Fever.
 I have been dealing with this issue for months!
 I applied 2 applications; Sunday and Tuesday and then had to go out of town.
 I came home last night, pulled him out of the stall to hose his leg down and the scabs were gone.
 Down to fresh skin!JILL ROMASK; MIDDLEFIELD, OHIO

 How do you treat mud fever in horses?

 Here is the interesting thing about this bacteria, it’s in a family called actinomycetes.
 Actinomycetes behave like both bacteria and fungi.
 This is why the debate on how to treat mud fever lasted so long, it displays symptoms of both.
 Horses naturally have these organisms on their skin; they lay dormant until muddy, damp conditions cause them to flare-up.
 So, what if there was a way to keep this bacterium from flaring up and thriving?

-Well, lucky for horse owners, new products have hit the market that finally PREVENT and TREAT Mud Fever.
-They’re called COAT DEFENSE, and they’re about to be your go-to grooming aids for keeping your horse’s skin clear and healthy.
+Well, lucky for horse owners, a new product has hit the market that actually treats mud fever.
+It’s called COAT DEFENSE®, and it’s about to be your go-to grooming aids for keeping your horse’s skin clear and healthy.

-It’s an all-natural solution with no harsh chemicals.
-While many other treatments contain chemicals that can actually cause harm to healthy skin, COAT DEFENSE will aid in clearing up affected areas, while nurturing healthy ones.
+COAT DEFENSE® is an all-natural solution with no harsh chemicals.
+While many other treatments contain chemicals that can actually cause harm to healthy skin, COAT DEFENSE® will aid in clearing up scabs, while nurturing healthy skin.